minghuaw/azure-sdk-for-rust/sdk/messaging_eventhubs/README.md

 # azeventhubs

+***NOTICE*** This crate has migrated to a separate github repo https://github.com/minghuaw/azeventhubs

 An unofficial and experimental Azure Event Hubs client library for Rust.

 This crate follows a similar structure to that of the [Azure SDK for